Skip to main content

 Low accuracy (4 of 18 factors)

-Endicott College, located in Massachusetts, is a small liberal arts college.
-As part of their admissions process, they require applicants to respond to two essay prompts, with the option to submit a third optional essay.
-Since many applicants to Endicott will have strong academics and extracurriculars, it’s important to take advantage of your essays to truly distinguish yourself from other applicants.
-Keep reading to find out how to do just that.
+Since many applicants to Endicott will have strong academics and extracurriculars, it’s important to take advantage of the essays to truly distinguish yourself from other applicants.
+Keep reading for tips on how to set your essays apart.

 Prompt 3 (optional): Endicott College is committed to fostering an environment that honors all individuals.
 We celebrate diversity and hold it as our responsibility to move our community toward becoming a stronger reflection of our interconnected world.
 If you desire, please share how elements of your background, identity or interest(s) have influenced your individual experience. (length not provided)